Monitoring ecological impacts in the Bois-Jean River, Wallonia (Belgium)

 The Bois-Jean stream supports characteristic species of well-oxygenated headwaters, including brown trout and bullhead, whose movements were previously constrained by the weirs.
 As these were the only migration barriers in this sub-catchment, their removal now restores full longitudinal connectivity, allowing access to spawning, feeding, and refuge habitats.

-Beyond fish passage, field observations suggest that natural sediment transport has been re-established, along with improvements in hydromorphological dynamics throughout the valley.
+Field observations suggest that natural sediment transport has been re-established, along with improvements in hydromorphological dynamics throughout the valley.

 During field monitoring, we observed adult lampreys (Lampetra spp.), a particularly encouraging sign of improved connectivity, as well as diverse aquatic invertebrate communities, including Trichoptera attached to submerged substrates and stoneflies (Perla spp.).